Quick Links

 RE:

-In RE lessons, we will be studying what Christians believe about Jesus' death and his resurrection, through the Kirklees Agreed RE Syllabus.
+In RE lessons, we will be studying 'What do Christians believe about the old and new covenants?'

 PSHE: